Got a question? The answer may be found in the FAQ down below

-As our brains are wired differently, the experience of neurostimulation varies depending on the individual.
+All brains are wired differently and thus the experience of neurostimulation varies from person to person.
 Some people feel a clear change of mindset, others experience increased productivity but do not notice the stimulation happening.

 The best way to feel an effect from the stimulation is to work as you normally would.
 Try not to think to much about it.
-The neurostimulation used in PlatoWork is a so called suggestive stimulation, which means you still have to activate your mind yourself; only now it should be a lot easier.
+The neurostimulation used in PlatoWork is a so called suggestive stimulation, which means, that you still have to activate your mind yourself; only now, it should be a lot easier.